ConsumerDataStandardsAustralia/standards/slate/source/includes/cds_banking_non_bank_lending.md

 Obtain transactions for a specific account.

-Some general notes that apply to all end points that retrieve transactions:
+Some general notes that apply to all endpoints that retrieve transactions:

 - Where multiple transactions are returned, transactions should be ordered according to effective date in descending order
 - As the date and time for a transaction can alter depending on status and transaction type two separate date/times are included in the payload.
 There are still some scenarios where neither of these time stamps is available.
 For the purpose of filtering and ordering it is expected that the data holder will use the "effective" date/time which will be defined as: